alphagov/data-standards-authority/standards-catalogue/source/guidance/graphql/index.html.md

 # When to use a GraphQL API

-GraphQL is an API specification originally developed by Facebook to deal with the shortcomings of REST access for complex data structures.
+[https://graphql.org](GraphQL) is an API specification originally developed by Facebook as an alternative to REST for compiling complex data structures in real time.
 It was open-sourced in 2015 and is used by many organisations with similarly complex requirements.

 GraphQL is still quite a new technology with relatively low maturity compared to more widely used API styles like REST.
 There are not many examples of GraphQL in the public sector as it presents certain challenges which make it not always suitable for government technology teams.